OpenStackOnRaPi/ostackinstall/README.md

 ## Managing your cluster

-### Stop the cluster and start it again
+### Shut down the cluster and start it again

-**1. Switch-off**
+**1. Shut down the cluster**

-This stops kolla containers and the virtual machines (so stops OpenStack), but does not destroy anything.
-Raspberry PIs can then be powered-off (and powered-on at a later time to resume OpenStack operation).
+This will stop the entire cluster (finally the RPis are powered off), but will not destroy anything.
+Raspberry PIs can then powered-on at a later time to resume OpenStack operation.

   * Stop containers
     ```